New Courses for Fall 2014

 The South Asian Studies Program offers courses in a range of disciplines.
-See the Registrar's page for current course timings.
+See the Fall 2014 Schedule of Classes for course times and locations.

 An exploration of the history, societies, cultures, religions, and literature of South Asia, focusing on India, Bangladesh, Pakistan, and Sri Lanka.
 Uses perspectives from history, anthropology, literature, and film to examine past and contemporary life in South Asia.
 Usually offered every year.
 Jonathan Anjaria.
 Fall 2014.